How to Add Signer Input Fields

 When your signers receive the document, they will be able to fill in the fields they have been assigned.
 They can also hover over the other fields to see who they are assigned to.

 Since a stand alone document doesn’t have a pre-defined signer, the signer input fields that are added to a stand alone don’t require any specific signer assignment and the fields simply apply to the dynamic signer that arrives at the document.

-Other than signer assignment, these fields have the same options as the basic document fields we covered above.
-You can also use as many different signer input fields in a document as you’d like!
+Other than the signer assignment, these fields have the same options as the basic document fields we covered above.
+You can use as many different signer input fields in a document as you’d like!